KisGabo/node-socket-packet-assembler/README.md

     // you should process the buffer here
     // (which contains exactly 64 bytes).

-    // Now we wait for the first 1024-byte message assembler.readBytes(1024, 'message');
+    // Now we are expecting the first 1024-byte message assembler.readBytes(1024, 'message');
   });